writethedocs/www/docs/slack.rst

 * ``?coc``

   - "COC" is short for the :doc:`/code-of-conduct`.
-This is an easy way to get a link to it, and to summon a member of the :ref:`moderation-team` if you need one.
+This is an easy way to get a link to it, and to summon a member of the :ref:`moderation team <moderation-team>` if you need one.

 * ``?mods`` / ``?moderators`` / ``?modsquad``

-  - Returns the members of the :ref:`moderation-team` if you need to ping someone directly for help.
+  - Returns the members of the :ref:`moderation team <moderation-team>` if you need to ping someone directly for help.

 * ``?history``